rusty-software/lbperryday/lbp-life.md

 * Roll to see who goes first, or negotiate, arm or indian leg wrestle, or otherwise figure it out amongst yourselves.
 Play proceeds to the left.

-* Participants that are the main object of a card get to move forward a space at the end of the turn on which the card is played.
+* Participants that are the main object of a card get to move forward a space at the end of the turn on which the card is played (if not playing as themselves).

 * There should be 2 - 6 players (?)